Yangyeeee/SGAT/README.md

 # SGAT

-This reposityory contains the PyTorch implementation for Sparse Graph Attention Networks.
+This reposityory contains the PyTorch implementation of "Sparse Graph Attention Networks", IEEE TKDE 2021.

 ## Demo